GWSoftwareTools/VertexCover/README.md

 ---

 ## Heuristics
-We try to "guess" what K will be in two different methods.
-They are [called lower-bound](./src/vertexCover/advanced/GraphUtil.java "lower-bound") ´l´ and upper-bound ´u´.
+We try to "guess" what K will be in two different methods in the class [GraphUtil](./src/vertexCover/advanced/GraphUtil.java "lower-bound").
+They are called lower-bound ´l´ and upper-bound ´u´.
 Their meaning is that ´k´ >= ´l´ and ´k´ <= ´u´.
 Therefore, we only need to check ´k´ for the range between these values.

 ---